PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 19:58:51
+Last updated: 2024-04-07 19:59:24
-Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov
+Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five